 Diagnosing Feline Cherry Eyes

-If you suspect your cat may be suffering from cherry eyes, it’s important to get veterinary advice as soon as possible.
+If you think that your cat might have cherry eyes, it’s important to get veterinary advice as soon as possible.
 Diagnosing the condition can involve a physical examination along with tests like an eye ultrasound or X-rays.

 Stages of Feline Cherry Eyes